This site is too large! How do I get to what I want to find? This page is here to help. The main content pages of the site are:

 (ii) Find the MHD code corresponding to the number or word (see next row).
 Use it to search MHD (see row S5). |

-S4 | Thompson or Bonn number, or Maya word | The MHD code(s) for it, to use in MHD searches | On the Concordance page, search for the T number or Bonn number (see row S1 above).
-On the row(s) where it occurs, find the MHD code(s) in the fourth column.
-For a word, use the Home page Use the MHD code(s) to search the Maya Hieroglyphic Database (see next row). |
+| S4 | TWKM code or Thompson number, or Maya word or syllable | The MHD code(s) for it, to use in MHD searches | On the Concordances page, choose the primary system depending on the code you have.
+For Maya words or syllables, use the CMGG Concordance.
+Search for the code or number you have (see row S1 above).
+On the row(s) where it occurs, find the corresponding MHD code(s) in the MHD Codes column.
+For a word or syllable, use the Home page Use the MHD code(s) to search the Maya Hieroglyphic Database (see next row). |

-S5 | MHD code | All MHD examples of the glyph with that code occurring in real-world inscriptions | Go to mayadatabase.org/main.
+| S5 | MHD code | All MHD examples of the glyph with that code occurring in real-world inscriptions | Go to mayadatabase.org/main.
 Search (click the Select pull-down) with "blcodes Contains XXX" where XXX is the MHD code (press the Add button then the Select button, then click the first row of the results table and use the forward or back arrows at the top of the embedded window to view the other examples).
 For more help on using the Maya Hieroglyphic Database, see here. |

-S6 | Maya word or phrase | Glyph(s) for it | On the Home page, search for the word, using Ctrl-F. Click the link to open the CMGG entry which typically has many examples of the glyphs for the word.
+| S6 | Maya word or phrase | Glyph(s) for it | On the Home page, search for the word, using Ctrl-F. Click the link to open the CMGG entry which typically has many examples of the glyphs for the word.
 If an MHD code(s) is given for the word, you can search the MHD database for it, as in S5 above.
-If the word is not found, try alternative spellings or try the Concordance page, which has some words not in the CMGG. |
+If the word is not found, try alternative spellings or try the Concordances page, which has some words not in the CMGG. |

-S7 | What a glyph / word /phrase means | What the glyph is | (i) Use Ctrl-F to search the Home page
+| S7 | What a glyph / word /phrase means | What the glyph is | (i) Use Ctrl-F to search the Home page

-or Concordance
+or Concordances

 for the translation.

-You may be lucky and think of exactly the same word as MHD or CMGG uses for the
+You may be lucky and think of exactly the same word as MHD, TWKM

-translation, although this cannot guaranteed.
+or CMGG uses for the translation, although this cannot guaranteed.

 (ii) Search the CMGG PDFs (see next row). |

-S8 | Some idea of a fact or phrase about a glyph or Maya word | What the glyph and/or word is | Go to the CMGG PDFs page, where you can use Ctrl-F to search across (almost) all the CMGG information at once in CMGG1.pdf (that has almost all logograms).
+| S8 | Some idea of a fact or phrase about a glyph or Maya word | What the glyph and/or word is | Go to the CMGG PDFs page, where you can use Ctrl-F to search across (almost) all the CMGG information at once in CMGG1.pdf (that has almost all logograms).
 If what you are looking for is calendrical and/or numerical, search CMGG2.pdf.
 If you are looking for something about syllables, then search CMGG0.pdf. |

-S9 | Some idea of what the glyph looks like (maybe it had a snake?) | The glyph I'm thinking of | (i) Use the
+| S9 | Some idea of what the glyph looks like (maybe it had a snake?) | The glyph I'm thinking of | See item 8 below for more details of doing this by using the TWKM Sign Catalog, MHD Classification System and associated MHD glyph list, or Thompson glyph catalog. |

 To see all the photos at once, use the "All-in-One" link, which will show them in a scrollable list in a window on the left side of the screen, giving the URL for each photo just above it.
 If the URL begins with "mhd2", it means the image is in the Maya Hieroglyphic Database.